 The benefits landscaping therapy can do for you

-For a long time, people in high-stress jobs and situations have been encouraged to go to a quiet place, shut the door, close their eyes, and let their mind wander to a beautiful and safe place.
-Studies have shown that even a few moments of mental respite reduces blood pressure, heart rate, and allows muscles to relax.
-In recent years, this type of personal stress reduction has become even more comfortable and more accessible as therapy gardens have been created to provide a physical place to reflect and relieve stress.
+For a long time, people in high-stress jobs and situations have been encouraged to go to a quiet place, shut the door, close their eyes, and let their minds wander to a beautiful and safe place.
+Studies have shown that even a few moments of mental respite reduces blood pressure, heart rate and allows muscles to relax.
+In recent years, this type of personal stress reduction has become even more comfortable and accessible as therapy gardens have been created to provide a physical place to reflect and relieve stress.

 Initially, “healing” gardens were created in hospitals and other health care facilities to give patients an area to go to get away from the sterile environment of the hospital setting.
 The benefits were dramatic.
 Since then, the concept of landscape therapy gardens has grown in importance and popularity.
-Stress is rampant in this country and the importance of having a place to “get away from it all” has grown accordingly.
+Stress is rampant in this country, and the importance of having a place to “get away from it all” has grown accordingly.
 Commercially, resort facilities have tried to fill this need for those who can afford to go.

 However, a healing garden does not need to be an expensive place in an exotic location.
 It can be a thoughtfully designed garden at a company or school or in a public yard in a neighborhood.
 It can even be a quiet spot in a nook in the backyard of a home.
 Many backyards gardens have served his purpose in the past without actually being recognized for their long-term benefits.